Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 - Your eligibility.
 Even with a mortgage transfer, you'll need to meet specific eligibility requirements.
 These requirements differ by lender and financing, so carefully review the criteria required by any potential providers.

 - Type of loan.
-Each loan comes with pros and cons: some will come with stricter eligibility and others better rates.
-A good course of action is to project out the full purchase cost for each types of loan to learn what costs more and why.
-You may also want to leave yourself with enough cash to deal with repairs or payments due if you are renting and have vacancies.
+Each loan comes with pros and cons.
+Some loans will come with stricter eligibility and others better rates.
+A good course of action is to project out the full purchase cost for each type of loan to learn what costs more and why.
+You may also want to leave yourself with enough cash to deal with repairs or payments due if you're renting and have vacancies.

 - Loan amount.
 In most cases, the more money your borrow means more interest paid over the life of the loan.

 - Loan terms.
 Low monthly payments typically come with a longer loan term, but so does paying more in interest.
 It may be worth keeping that in mind when you’re budgeting.